-Our previous post referenced how high-achieving organizations are able to develop and sustain high performance cultures in which team members are engaged and highly-motivated.
+We have consistently observed that most high-achieving organizations are able to develop and sustain high performance cultures in which team members are inspired, engaged and highly motivated.

-We also discussed experience with financial rewards as opposed to intrinsic rewards, such as recognition.
-Financial rewards did not necessarily produce the best results.
+We also discussed experience with financial rewards as opposed to intrinsic rewards, such as recognition, and financial rewards did not necessarily produce the best results.

-One participant explicitly pays people for participating on improvement teams in some of their plants, while one of their Midwestern plants is prohibited from paying for participation.
-The Midwestern plant relies on intangible rewards such as recognition and “thank yous.”
+One participant explicitly pays people for participating on improvement teams in some of their facilities, while one of their Midwestern plants is prohibited from paying for participation.
+The Midwestern plant relies on intangible rewards such as recognition and “thank you notes.”
 Surprising to many, the Midwestern plant had a much higher rate of participation than the others, seeming to demonstrate that intangible or ‘intrinsic’ rewards can be more effective than monetary rewards.

 Another organization found recognition, sometimes coupled with small gift cards, was an effective method for their organization.

-Generally, it was agreed that the keys to effective use of recognition as a motivational method are timeliness and making the recognition public.
+Everyone agreed that two keys to effective use of recognition as a motivational method are timeliness and making the recognition public.

-One successful example involved a peer-recognition program, in which people were empowered to recognize one another by giving-out stars for helping an internal or external customer.
+Several examples involved peer-recognition programs, in which people were empowered to recognize one another by giving-out stars or some similar token when observing a co-worker exhibiting certain behaviors.
 When someone receives a certain number of stars, they get a gift card and the ‘star of the month’ gets a party, recognition, and a preferred parking space.
-It was noted that guidelines for the awarding of stars were set in advance.
+It was noted that guidelines for the awarding of stars or tokens were set in advance.

 - Performance Management and motivation must be about much more than individual performance measurement.
 As Deming said, over 90% of problems are caused by the system not the person.
 To manage performance, we must manage the system by which people, plant, process interact to produce results.